Selçuk İnan: 2011–13: Early Galatasaray years

-2011–12 season

 In the 2010–11 Süper Lig season, Galatasaray finished eighth in the league table with 14 wins, 4 draws and 16 losses, its worst season in the club's history of 107 years.
 Right after the last game of the season, the club announced a council meeting in order to elect a new board of directors.
 During his first month, the fledgling Galatasaray chairman Ünal Aysal's first task was to bring in İnan to the team.
 Although the previous Galatasaray board which was run by Adnan Polat already had an agreement with Trabzonspor in the Selçuk İnan case during the 2010–11 season, it was the new board that brought in the player for free as İnan's contract with Trabzonspor was over.

 After the first four games of the new season, Galatasaray had two wins, one draw and one loss, which did not seem highly promising to the fans, although there was a remarkable sense of change in the team, especially in the midfield area.

 İnan started to lead the team as weeks went by, helping Galatasaray win ten matches in a row and finish the first half of the season with 37 points, top of the league.
 By the end of matchday 34, right before the Süper Final series, Galatasaray was both the highest-scoring and least conceding team in the league, and had a nine-point gap with their closest competitors, Fenerbahçe.

 İnan scored his first official goal for Galatasaray against Samsunspor on 18 September 2011.
 His first free-kick goal came against his former club Trabzonspor on 11 December.
 The game resulted in a 3–0 win for Galatasaray.
 He scored his second free-kick goal against Manisaspor on 21 December, was also the winner for Gala, as the game finished 1–0.
 His third free-kick goal came against Gençlerbirliği on 10 March 2012, a 2–0 win for Galatasaray.
 On 28 April, İnan scored his fourth free-kick goal of the season, being the second one against his former club Trabzonspor, followed by his fifth-free kick goal against Fenerbahçe in the Süper Final series.
 In his first season at Galatasaray, İnan scored a total of 13 goals and made 16 assists in both Süper Lig and Süper Final matches.
 During the championship celebrations, held at the Türk Telekom Arena on 13 May, İnan was called onstage twice by Galatasaray fans.